niharikavashishtha/neurl-api/README.md

 ### Caching
 We have used default spring cache which is in-memory ( ConcurrentHashMap) But to optimize the performance we can use distributed cache like Redis.

+### Swagger API Documentation
+APIs are not documented yet, I would use swagger API documentation tool which provides
+@ApiOperation for this.

+## Things I learned and used in this project
+#### Docker and docker compose
+ Tools to spin up multiple containers and scaling them.
+#### Spring web REST
+SpringBoot tools for building RESTful services.
+#### Lombok
+Convenient tool for code auto-generation.
+#### Spring JPA, mysql, h2
+SpringBoot tool for JPA for accessing databse.
+#### Nginx proxy for load balancing
+Proxy server for load balancing http requests.